The video experts blog

 You can read a 3rd-party review of UStream, here.

-DaCast offers three plan levels.
-The Starter plan costs $19 per month (billed annually) and includes 100 GB bandwidth, 300 viewer hours, 20 GB storage, and 24/7 live chat and email support.
-The Premium plan offers 2,000 GB bandwidth, 6,000 viewer hours, 200 GB storage, and adds phone support as well at $125 per month.
-The Enterprise plan includes 5,000 GB bandwidth, 15,000 viewer hours, 500 GB storage, and more, for only $289 per month.
-Finally, DaCast offers event-specific pricing options as well, instead of the above plans.
-This is an ideal option for occassional streamers, or for sporadic one-time events for which you don’t need monthly bandwidth and services.
+Dacast offers three plan levels.
+The Starter plan costs $39 per month (billed annually) and includes 100 GB bandwidth, 50 GB storage, and 24/7 live chat and email support.
+The Scale plan offers 2,000 GB bandwidth, 1 TB storage, and adds phone support as well at $188 per month.
+And Dacast also offers event pricing options as well, for $63 per month (billed annually).
+This is an ideal option for occasional streamers, or for sporadic one-time events for which you don’t need monthly bandwidth and services.

-DaCast integrates a powerful live streaming API as well as a player API.
+Dacast integrates a powerful live-streaming API as well as a player API.
 These enable integration with other publishing workflows, mobile apps, and more.
-DaCast works with Akamai, the largest content delivery network in the world.
-This ensure customers (and viewers) have access to a top-tier global live streaming CDN.
+Dacast works with Akamai and Limelight, some of the largest content delivery networks in the world.
+This ensures customers (and viewers) have access to a top-tier global live streaming CDN.
 As a result, live channels are provisioned instantly, and buffering and lagging are minimized worldwide.
-The integrated multi-device video player is customizeable for on-the-fly changes so you can match your streams to your client branding.
+The integrated multi-device video player is customizable for on-the-fly changes so you can match your streams to your client branding.

 Are you in the event production business?
 If so, we’d love to hear about your experiences.
 What features are the most important to you?
 Did we miss anything in this article?
 Let us know in the comments and we’ll update it to support the latest information.
 For exclusive offers and regular tips on live streaming, you can also join our LinkedIn group!

 Remember, a great way to help you make a decision about a streaming video service is to test them out using a free trial.
 Unfortunately, some platforms don’t include major features in their free trial.
-However, here at DaCast, we include almost everything in our 30-day free trial (no credit card required).
+However, here at Dacast, we include almost everything in our 14-day free trial (no credit card required).
 To try it out, you sign up for free by clicking the button below.

 We hope you found this article helpful, and good luck with your event production!